 - A Pox on MLA!: For reasons too deep-seated to discuss here, historians generally detest the parenthetical style of reference notes so en vogue with other disciplines.Give us footnotes!
 Or if we must compromise, we’ll settle for endnotes.
 Whoever said that footnotes disrupt the flow of a text hasn’t really tried to slog through one of those paragraphs chock-full of parenthetical interruptions.
 Yes, I’m ranting, but someone must defend this last bastion of civilization, right?

 - One Exception: I am willing, however, in the interest of economy, to allow parenthetical notes to page numbers in the book reviews I assign.
 Since only page numbers appear, these concessions typically are not so jarring as full notes.
+See the samples I provide in those guidelines for how the title is a Chicago-style citation, but afterwards, it’s just page numbers where needed.

 - Numbering: Also on the list of oddities that students that come up with is this gem: when numbering their footnotes/endnotes, quite a number of students think that all references to one text are, say, 1, while all references to another text is 2.
 And thus, I find ones and twos scattered all across the paper.
 No, and no again, I say.
 References are numbered sequentially as each note appears, regardless of the document cited.
 I can only assume the pernicious influence of MLA at work here again.
 Sigh.